codescene-oss/codescene-vscode/README.md

 - Functions with too many arguments
 - Functions that are too long

+You will find detailed information under each

-Take a look at the [docs](https://codescene.io/docs/guides/technical/code-health.html) on code health for more info.
+You can also look at our main CodeScene [docs](https://codescene.io/docs/guides/technical/code-health.html) on code health for more info.

 ## Example screenshots